springdoc-openapi v1.8.0 is the latest Open Source release supporting Spring Boot 2.x and 1.x.

 springdoc.swagger-ui.validatorUrl

-By default, Swagger UI attempts to validate specs against swagger.io’s online validator.
-You can use this parameter to set a different validator URL, for example for locally deployed validators Validator Badge.
-Setting it to either none, 127.0.0.1 or localhost will disable validation.
+By default, Swagger UI does not validate specs.
+You can use this parameter to set a validator URL, for example for against swagger.io’s online validator.

 springdoc.swagger-ui.tryItOutEnabled